 Local Catalans shops at the local markets.
 Here the farmers from the region bring their fresh tomatoes, onions, salads, and many more delicacies.
 Furthermore, the markets are filled with local eggs, cheese, sausages, and even live chickens and rabbits.

 The atmosphere at the markets is so nice, the aroma is fantastic, you can taste the best olives, and you really must do some of your shopping here.
 The commodities are as fresh as they come, and it is overall a wonderful experience.

 Almost every city in Catalonia, large as small, has a weekly market day.
 The larger cities have the largest markets, and even though the smaller markets are very nice and worth a visit, we highly recommend that you visit a large market as it is quite an experience.
 To ensure you don’t miss one of the lovely markets, be aware that they close at around 13:00 and do not reopen.

 We recommend that you ask your house owner about their preferred markets, wake up a little earlier and visits markets.
 And, if you are in the mood, maybe you can finish the excursion with a classic 3 course ‘Menu del dia’.

 Tip: Shop at the local markets, the commodities are fantastic and so is the visit.
 Even the kids will enjoy it and can, for a few coins, find many funny things at some of the stalls.

 The atmosphere and aroma at the local markets are quite fantastic.
-Here is a picture from the weekly market in Vic (takes place every Tuesday and Saturday)
+Here is a picture from one of the larger city markets in Barcelona.

 Berga: At the Rambla every Saturday between 8:00 and 13:00.